xlladdins/xll/docs/Excel4MacrosT-Z.md

 **Related Function**

-PROTECT.DOCUMENT   Protects a sheet in a workbook
+PROTECT.DOCUMENT&nbsp;&nbsp;&nbsp;Protects a sheet in a workbook

 Return to [top](#T)